 Net Price: $25,275

-Bard College, a prestigious school in upstate New York, was established by the Episcopalian Church in 1860, but since 1944 has considered itself a secular institution.
+Bard College, a prestigious school in upstate New York, was established by the Episcopalian Church in 1860.
+But since 1944 it has considered itself a secular institution.
 Bard is well known for its progressive, liberal academic atmosphere and non-traditional student body.
-Secularists find a comfortable place on this campus, and of the more than 150 student-run organizations, only five are affiliated with organized religious practice.
+Secularists find a comfortable place on this campus.
+Of the more than 150 student-run organizations, only five are affiliated with organized religious practice.
 Bard is able to provide need-based scholarships or grants to over 88% of the student body.

 #4 – State University of New York at Oneonta